 RQ1: Can we use CNN for linguistic smell detection?
 We construct an oracle of 1753 instances, 808 of which contain linguistic antipatterns, and use this as a dataset on which we train the CNN.
-We then use leave-one-out validation as well as the various evaluation metrics described in section IV-F, to evaluate the performance of the CNN.
-As described above we previously determined most promising CNN configurations.
+We use leave-one-out validation as well as the various evaluation metrics described in section IV-F, to evaluate the performance.
+We previously determined the most promising configurations by splitting the training data into 90% for training and 10% for evaluating the parameters.

-RQ2: Do traditional machine learning classifiers outperform CNN for the task of linguistic smell detection (i.e., are Fu and Menzies results reproducible?)
+RQ2: Do traditional ML classifiers outperform CNN for linguistic smell detection?
 To answer this research question we first use part of speech, grammatical dependencies, semantic relations, and srcML tags as the set of features for our oracle.
 In Section II-B we list the six unique machine learning algorithms used in our approach.
 Two of the algorithms listed, SMO and SVM, are combined with different kernel implementations, which results in 9 unique machine learning algorithms that we tune as described in Sections II-B, IV-D and train on our oracle.
-We then use leaveone-out validation as well as the various evaluation metrics described in Section IV-F, to evaluate the performance of the classifiers.
-After evaluating the models, we compare their performance with the results found in RO1.
+We then use leave-one-out validation as well as the various evaluation metrics described in Section IV-F, to evaluate the performance of the classifiers.
+After evaluating the models, we compare their performance with the results found in RQ1.

-RQ3: Are traditional machine learning classifiers faster than CNNs?
+RQ3: Are traditional ML classifiers faster than CNNs?
 To answer this research question we evaluate the top performing models in RQ1 and RQ2 with respect to the time taken to build one model.